Odessa, Texas: Economy

 Prosperity Bank Building is the tallest building in Odessa.

 Oil Pumpjacks seen in an oil field in Penwell, west of Odessa in 2006.
-The oil industry has been a huge part of Odessa's economy since the 1920s.
+The oil industry has been a significant part of Odessa's economy since the 1920s.

 MCM Grande Hotel in Odessa includes the West Texas Events Center.

 Historically, the Odessa economy has been primarily driven by the area's oil industry, booming and busting in response to rises and falls in the crude oil price.
 Many of the city's largest employers are oilfield supply companies and petrochemical processing companies.
 In recent decades, city leaders have begun trying to decrease the city's reliance on the energy industry to moderate the boom-bust cycle and develop greater economic sustainability.

 Odessa has also taken steps to diversify the energy it produces.
-In 2009, a wind farm has been constructed in northern Ector County.
+In 2009, a wind farm was constructed in northern Ector County.
 Around the same time, a coal pollution mitigation plant had been announced for a site previously entered in the Futuregen bidding.
 The plant will be run by Summit Power and will be located near Penwell.
 This plant was supposed to lead to the creation of 8,000 jobs in the area.
 Plans were also in place for a small nuclear reactor called the High-Temperature Teaching and Test Reactor to be run as a test and teaching facility in conjunction with the nuclear engineering department at University of Texas of the Permian Basin.

 Odessa's main enclosed shopping mall, Music City Mall, used to include an indoor ice skating rink.